 What you need to know about COVID-19

-We are continuing to reopen our academies, monitor the current situation and review our safety practices regularly to exceed the expectations of the NSW Government and Health Authorities.
+We are continuing to reopen our academy campuses, monitor the current situation and review our safety practices regularly to exceed the expectations of the NSW Government and Health Authorities.

-If there are any changes to your lesson, we'll be in contact.
+If there are any changes to your study, we'll be in contact.
 We're also offering flexible options to Students affected by COVID-19.
 Find out more information on options for changing your lesson.

 For the latest information, visit the NSW Government Updates.